 - Be aware of the biases that you bring to the table, and be careful to include multiple perspectives in your reporting

-- Consider what you’re writing about before publishing it- does it have any potential adverse effects on people?
+- Consider what you’re writing about before publishing it- does it potentially harm people?

-- Make sure you are balanced when talking about different political viewpoints, even if they disagree with yours.
+- Ensure you are balanced when discussing different political viewpoints, even if they disagree with yours.

 - Journalists should be transparent about their biases and the organization they work for

-- Journalists should not publish or broadcast information without first verifying it, even if previously published elsewhere.
+- Journalists should not publish or broadcast information without verifying it, even if previously published elsewhere.

 - Journalists should avoid conflicts of interest, like receiving gifts from sources.